 How many preschool and daycare providers are in Santa Ana?

-Bright Headstart currently tracks 155 licensed childcare providers in Santa Ana, including 74 preschools, 34 daycares, and 47 home daycares.
+Bright Headstart currently tracks 155 childcare providers in Santa Ana, including 74 preschools, 34 daycares, and 47 home daycares.

 Should I only look inside Santa Ana?